OpenChirp/math-avg-service/README.md

 # Design Decision
-The decision has been made to allow producing startup averages with less than the specified window size, in order to always give the user output.
+The decision has been made to allow producing startup averages with less than the specified window size in order to always give the user output.
-The alternative approach would be to wait to the window to become full before we could generate our first average.
+The alternative approach would have been to wait for the window to become full before we could generate our first averaged output.